We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They’re made from etafilcon A, a comfortable hydrogel lens material that’s designed to allow maximum levels of oxygen to reach your cornea.

-They have an aspheric, center-near design as well.
+They have an aspheric, center-near design.
+They provide UV protection as well.

 These monthly disposable soft contacts can be worn for up to 6 nights in a row, making them a logical choice for people on the go.